 “Well,” Roman hedged, looking around at the expectant group.
 He didn’t much feel like storytelling, but of course Leandros knew that.
-It would probably help draw Roman out of his painful reminiscing, at least.
+A story would probably help draw Roman out of his reminiscing, at least.
 Of course, Leandros knew that, too.
 “Alright, fine.”

-Thea whooped, and a few others provided encouragements.
-Before Roman could start, Evelyne stood abruptly.
-She shot him a glare and with that, stormed off.
+Thea whooped and a few others cheered politely, but before Roman could say a word, Evelyne stood.
+She shot him a glare and stormed off.

 “Don’t mind her,” Ivor drawled, sitting back on his hands.
 He looked like he might fall asleep at any moment, but his gaze was at least vaguely directed toward Roman.
 “She’s always grumpy.”

 “Right,” Roman said with a frown, watching Evelyne walk away.
-He forced himself to turn back to the first.
+He forced himself to turn back to the fire.
 “I’ll stick with Gareth’s theme and tell a story about Creae Valley.
-How many of you have heard Runderath’s story?”
+How many of you have heard of Runderath?”

 Today, Calaidia knows peace – or at least something like it.
-It hasn’t always been like this.
+It hasn’t always been this way.
 From the day the world was created until the end of the Great War, pain and violence and tragedy were all anyone knew.
-During the Great War, bloodshed became a way of life and death a price to be paid.
-We fought, we died, and we fought still.
+Bloodshed was a way of life and death a price to be paid.
+During that war, we fought, we died, and we fought still.

-Unity didn’t exist, then— there was no regulation, no government.
-No one could ever stay in power long enough to create one.
-As soon as the ones in charge showed weakness, someone else rose up to overthrow them.
+Unity didn’t exist, then, No central government did, for nobody could ever stay in power long enough to create one.
+As soon as the conquering class showed weakness, someone else rose up to overthrow them.
 And behind it all was Tellaos, one of the Guardians Atiuh made to protect Calaidia.
 Tellaos believed the world would do better without its greedy, selfish mortals, so he pitted everyone against each other and stoked the flames of the Great War.

 And where were the other Guardians?
 Why weren’t they stopping him?
-No one had seen them since the Great War began, but one day, someone did.
+No one had seen them since the war began, but one day, someone did.

 Runderath was a young alfar Captain, a fierce fighter and a small-name hero.
-It happened during a rare stalemate – the suns hung crimson in the sky and Runderath picked his way through a bloody battlefield, searching the faces of the fallen for the men he’d lost.
-No other commanders bothered; there were too many dead, and the nameless faces were just that— memories that would fade.
+It happened during a rare stalemate.
+The suns hung crimson in the sky and Runderath picked his way through a bloody battlefield, searching the faces of the fallen for the men he’d lost.
+No other commanders bothered; there were too many dead, and the nameless faces were just that— memories prone to fading.
 Runderath thought differently.
 Memories they may be, but they were memories he would honor.

 “Ho there!”
 Runderath called, approaching them.
 “The alfar army will be coming through soon!
 They won’t be happy to see outsiders on their land, so you’d best go, for your own sake.”

-When the other turned to look at him, Runderath saw that the ground beneath her feet was charred.
+When the other turned fully, Runderath saw that the ground beneath her feet was charred.
 Her eyes, flat black with specks that glowed like smoldering sparks of a dying flame, bored into him.
-Her skin, golden-red like a sunset, was covered in swirling patterns that flickered, twisted, and glowed like tongues of fire.
+Her skin, golden-red like a sunsset, was covered in swirling patterns that flickered, twisted, and glowed like tongues of fire.
 Long wings, shimmering and incandescent like a dragonfly’s, stretched behind her.